OSGeo/gdal/doc/source/drivers/raster/vrt_processed_dataset.rst

 The following child elements of ``VRTDataset`` may be defined: ``SRS``, ``GeoTransform``, ``Metadata``.
 If they are not explicitly set, they are inferred from the input dataset.

-``VRTRasterBand`` elements may be explicitly defined, in particular if the data type of the virtual dataset after all processing steps is different from the input one, or if the number of output bands is different from the number of input bands.
-If there is no explicit ``VRTRasterBand`` element, the number and data types of input bands are used implicitly.
-When explicitly defined, ``VRTRasterBand`` elements must have a ``subClass="VRTProcessedRasterBand"`` attribute.
-`
-It must also have the 2 following child elements:
+The ``VRTDataset`` root element must also have the 2 following child elements:

 - ``Input``, which must have one and only one of the following ``SourceFilename`` or ``VRTDataset`` as child elements, to define the input dataset to which to apply the processing steps.